programerski-klub-fmf/programerski-klub-fmf.github.io/README.md

 ### Layouts

 The `layouts` folder defines the site's `HTML` templates.
-In it's structure it mirrors the `content` folder, which defines how each subpage randers.
+In its structure it mirrors the `content` folder, which defines how each subpage randers.

 ### Public